How to Install Ubuntu Cleaner on Ubuntu 22.04 or 20.04

 sudo apt update

-Updating the package lists is now time to upgrade all your system packages.
+After updating the package lists, upgrading all your system packages is time.
 This step ensures that you’re running the most recent versions of your installed software, which often includes essential security patches and bug fixes:

 sudo apt upgrade